sftpgo/docs/docs/tutorials/shares.md

 ![WebAdmin share event rule](../assets/img/webadmin_share_event_rule.png){data-gallery="webadmin-share-event-notify"}

-Naturally, all operations performed on shares, including uploads and downloads, also recorded in the audit logs.
+Naturally, all operations performed on shares, including uploads and downloads, are also recorded in the audit logs.

 ## Automating Share Lifecycle Management